Assignment 2

 .listen(8080);

-2. Save index.js by clicking File > Save, or use the shortcut Ctrl+S (Cmd+S on Mac).
+2. Save index.js using the keyboard shortcut Ctrl+S (Cmd+S on Mac).

 • latA = 30